-InterContinental Dublin are embracing the literary history in Ballsbridge and Dublin.
-We have recently renamed three of our most spacious suites after a very well-known Irish Writer, Poet and Dramatist.
-The three suites, The James Joyce, The William Butler Yeats and The Lady Gregory have recently been lavishly refurbished with the finest silks, carpets and soft furnishings in muted, peaceful tones.
+InterContinental Dublin is very proud of Ireland’s famed literary history, so much so, the hotel celebrated it by naming it's top three suites after Joyce, Yeats and dramatist and folklorist Lady Gregory.
+With their creative spirit in mind, The James Joyce, The William Butler Yeats and The Lady Gregory Suites have all been lavishly refurbished with the finest silks, gorgeous carpets and soft furnishings in muted, peaceful tones.

-If you are looking to explore the historic literary culture that is still very prominent in Ballsbridge and Dublin today, our Concierge would be delighted to assist you with some insider recommendations.
-Please email our concierge at email@example.com
+If you are looking to explore the Dublin’s historic literary culture, the hotel's Concierge would be delighted to assist you with some insider recommendations.